hapijs/hapi/README.md

 ### Timeout

-In order to indicate when a server or dependent services are overwhelmed set the _'timeout'_ property.
+The _'timeout'_ object can contain a _'server'_ timeout value in milliseconds.
+In order to indicate when a server or dependent services are overwhelmed set the _'timeout.server'_ property.
 This property should be set to the maximum number of milliseconds to allow a server response to take before responding with a 503 status code.
-By default _'timeout'_ is disabled.
+By default _'timeout.server'_ is disabled.

+For example, to set force the server to timeout when a request longer than 10 seconds to process the server can be initialized with the following options:
+`{ timeout: { server: 10000 } }`

 ## Server Events